SkyLundy/plates-for-processwire/example/README.md

 # Plates for ProcessWire - Basic Example

 This is a basic example of using Plates with ProcessWire.
-Only core Plates features are used without any additional module configuration.
-A true install-and-code demonstration.

-View the example provided in the `advanced` folder to see how the optional extensions included with Plates for ProcessWire can be used when building templates.
+It demonstrates an example configuration in `ready.php`, using Folders, custom functions, and how to add your own custom Extensions.
+The directories and folders are entirely customizable and are not required to use Plates with ProcessWire.